mbittencourt96/covid19-brazil/README.md

 # covid19-brazil
-Dataset found in brazil.io about corona virus cases in Brazil and notebook containing some plots
+Dataset found in brasil.io about corona virus cases in Brazil and notebook containing some plots.
+You're free to contribute.